Mono Test FAQ

 Accesa Labs does not provide medical advice, diagnosis or treatment.
 All users should consult with a medical provider for specific health concerns.

 Some people may test negative on this mono blood test even though they have suspicious symptoms.
-As a result, some people order the more precise Epstein-Barr antibody test at the same time as or after a negative mono test to get a more accurate laboratory picture of whether they have a mono infection.
+As a result, some people might consider getting an Epstein-Barr test at the same time as the mono test to get a more accurate laboratory picture of whether a mono infection might be present.
+This mono test can detect heterophile antibodies in people with mono as early as 4 days into the illness.
+90% of people exhibit a positive test within 21 days after a mono infection.

-To get this heterophile antibody screen mono test near you, order online and get tested at the Quest Diagnostics lab you selected.
+To get the mono ;ab test near you, order online and get tested at the Quest Diagnostics lab you selected.
 Once your mono blood test report is ready, it can be downloaded.
 As can be seen on the sample mono lab test report above, a negative result will be reported if no heterophile antibodies are detected in the blood.

 - A doctor's lab order